Domino administrators have four important responsibilities when managing Domino Datasets:

 - the size of all storage used by Datasets/Snapshots marked for deletion

 The Datasets statistics include all Snapshots associated with a given dataset.

 For each of the tabs, below the size statistics, there is a table of Datasets and Snapshots from the history of the deployment.

 There are two important central configuration options administrators can use to limit the growth of storage consumption by Datasets.

+When the per project limit on local Datasets is reached, users will not be able to create additional datasets.
 Administrators can authorize individual projects to ignore these limits with an option in the Hardware & environment tab of the project settings.

 Administrators can delete entire Datasets or individual Snapshots at any time using the Delete action at the end of each row.
 Initiating this action will result in a confirmation dialog, and if you choose to confirm, the Dataset (and all associated Snapshots) or the individual Snapshot will be permanently deleted.
 If the action was initiated by mistake, an administrator can still recover a dataset or snapshot before the delete grace period (see above) expires the delete operation is initiated.